xster/flutter-wiki/Trying-the-preview-of-Dart-2-in-Flutter.md

 ## Previewing Dart 2 with Flutter

+Dart 2 is large change, and not only because we significantly reworked Dart’s type system and extended core libraries.
+We have also introduced a common front-end infrastructure which enables us to evolve the language faster and build tools that were previously very difficult to build.

+While the latest development builds of Flutter include Dart 2, most features are kept behind an opt-in flag while we perform final testing.
+However, we'd encourage you to turn the flag on during development and file issues if you see unexpected behavioral changes with the flag enabled.

-To preview Dart 2 you need a recent build of the Flutter SDK (to view your current version, run `flutter --version`):
+To preview Dart 2 you need a recent build of the Flutter SDK, and be running on the [master channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels).

-  * Master channel: build from 2018-02-20 or later
+Master channel: build from 2018-02-20 or later

-  * Alpha channel: not compatible
+To view your current version, run `flutter --version`.
+You can run `flutter upgrade` to update to the latest build from the channel you're on.

 ### Terminal

-To analyze your app with Dart 2 analysis / compile-time checks, pass the preview flag to the flutter analyze:
+To analyze your app with Dart 2 analysis / compile-time checks, pass the preview flag to flutter analyze:

 ```
 flutter analyze --preview-dart-2
 ```

-To run your app, and verify if it passes Dart 2 run-time checks, pass the preview flag to the flutter run command:
+To run your app and verify if it passes Dart 2 run-time checks, pass the preview flag to the flutter run command:

 ```
 flutter run --preview-dart-2
 ```

 ### Android Studio / IntelliJ IDEA

-A version of the Flutter plugin with Dart 2 preview support will be launched soon!
+A version of the Flutter plugin with Dart 2 preview support will be launched soon.

-### VS Code
+### Visual Studio Code

-A version of the Dart Code plugin with Dart 2 preview support will be launched soon!
+A release version of the Dart Code plugin with Dart 2 preview support will be launched soon.
+In the meantime, you can download the [latest beta version](https://github.com/Dart-Code/Dart-Code/releases/download/v2.9.0-beta.4/dart-code-2.9.0-beta.4.vsix) and install it from Visual Studio by pressing Ctrl-Shift-P or Command-Shift-P to launch the Command Bar and then running the **Extensions: Install from VSIX...** command.
+When the release version of the plug-in is available in the marketplace, you will automatically be upgraded.